University of San Francisco School of Law: Academics

-For fall 2021 admitted students, the median LSAT score was 155 and the median GPA was 3.33.
-The school accepted 46.93% of applicants, and 14.77% of those accepted enrolled.
-Following the 2019-2020 academic year, 6.7% of first year students left USF Law for academic (4.0%) or non-academic (2.7%) reasons.

 USF offers full- and part-time programs leading to the J.D. degree.
 Students can also enroll in the J.D./M.B.A. program which takes four years of study.
 USF also offers a J.D./Master of Urban and Public Affairs dual degree program.
 J.D. students can also receive certificates at graduation in Public Interest Law, Intellectual Property, Employment Law, International Law, and other areas.
 USF also offers a Master of Laws (LL.M.) degree program in Comparative Law and International Transactions for foreign lawyers who have first degrees in law from a non-American university as well as an LL.M. in Intellectual Property and Technology law for foreign and American lawyers.
 USF also offers an LL.M. in Taxation for foreign and domestic students with law degrees, as well as a Master of Legal Studies in Taxation (M.L.S.T.) for students with a bachelor's degree.

-Bar passage rate and rankings

-Bar passage

-The October 2020 California bar passage rate for USF graduates taking the exam for the first time was 81%, compared to 84% for all ABA-accredited California law schools.